nphias/ng-hc-starter/README.md

 npm start / yarn start

 ## TODO
- - do a better job on the CSS
  - functionality to signal back new users to the UI (apollo subscriptions)
  - delete profile functionality